Basis-Theory/basistheory-integration-guides/collections/guides/manage/manage-applications-terraform.md

 ```

 If all was successful, Terraform should output that 1 resource was successfully added.
 If you made it this far, pat yourself
 on the back! 🎉 You've successfully created an Application via Terraform!
-You can view your new application within the [portal](https://portal.basistheory/applications).
+You can view your new Application within the [Portal](https://portal.basistheory/applications).

 Now in order to use the Application API Key for `curl` commands, for example, you'll need to export the key that was just
 created.
 You can do this by executing the `output` command below: